Notable People

 That helps explain why Abrams still keeps a foot in television even while running media companies.

 As of April 29, 2026, he remains ABC News' chief legal analyst.
-He is also still a central face of On Patrol: Live, which REELZ describes as a live series following law-enforcement officers across the country in real time.
+He is also still a central face of On Patrol: Live, which REELZ describes as a live series following law-enforcement officers across the country as events unfold.
 These jobs are not incidental to the larger strategy.
 They keep Abrams himself recognizable, which in turn helps the businesses built around his name and sensibility.

 In other words, the screen presence is still useful.
 It just is no longer the whole point.